 The Weeping Time: Largest Slave Sale in Georgia History

-In 1859, one of the largest slave sales in US history took place at the Ten Broeck Race Course.
-This marker is not located at the actual location of the sale, as the race course is now the location of a lumber yard and elementary school.
-However, it is right down the road in a park that was built to remember the 436 slaves who were sold in what is known as "The Weeping Time."
+In March of 1859, one of the largest slave sales in US history took place at the Ten Broeck Race Course.
+This marker is not placed at the actual location of the sale, as a lumber yard and elementary school now stand in place of the original site.
+However, this marker stands in a park that was built to remember the 436 slaves who were sold in what is known as "The Weeping Time".
 Pierce Mease Butler of Philadelphia sold 436 slaves for $303, 850 over two days to pay off his debts.
 Many families and friends were separated and sold to owners around the south.
 The Weeping Time name came as witnesses recounted that it rained the entire two days of the sale as "The heavens seemed to weep in empathy."

 Backstory and Context

 The sale took place at Ten Broeck Race Course a horse racing track in Savannah, Georgia.
-Butler would use a well known slave broker, Joseph Bryan.
-The slaves were held in horse stables leading up to the sale so that buyers could inspect them and advertisements for the sale were ran Monday through Saturday in the Georgian Newspapers.
+Butler would use a well-known slave broker, Joseph Bryan.
+Initially, the auction was to take place in the main city square, but it was discovered that location could not accommodate the amount of people coming as buyers.
+The slaves were held in horse stables leading up to the auction so that buyers could inspect them.
+Advertisements for the sale were ran from Monday through Saturday in the Georgian Newspapers.
 People came from all over the south to witness the sale and purchase human property.
-One newspaper wrote "For several days before the sale every hotel in Savannah was crowded with negro speculators from North and South Carolina, Virginia, Georgia, Alabama, and Louisiana, who had been attracted hither by the prospects of making good bargains.
+One newspaper wrote "For several days before the sale every hotel in Savannah was crowded with negro speculators from North and South Carolina, Virginia, Georgia, Alabama, and Louisiana, who had been attracted thither by the prospects of making good bargains.
 Nothing was heard for days, in the bar-rooms and public rooms, but talk of the great sale . . ."

 Largest Slave Sale in Georgia History.
 Historical Marker Database. .
 Accessed October 12, 2018. https://www.hmdb.org/marker.asp?marker=15838.